Membership is designed for Neurodiversity-Affirming Therapists:

 - Target self-determined client objectives that solve problems, meet needs and achieve personal goals.

-- Develop authentic, robust communication in the mode determined by a participant, leading to them getting their needs, wants and goals met.
+- Develop authentic, robust communication in the mode determined by a participant, leading to them meeting their needs, wants, and goals.

 - Teach participants how to establish and maintain their personal boundaries and respect the boundaries of those around them.